DFE-Digital/teaching-vacancies/.github/ISSUE_TEMPLATE/feature-work-template.md

 (optional - url is an example only) [Link to project planner](https://dfedigital.atlassian.net/browse/TEVA-1010)

-## Background
+## Background (required)

-(required) Why are we doing this work?
+Why are we doing this work?
 Describe the thinking, the user need and who was involved.
 For people without GitHub accounts please use their position instead of their name (i.e. 'Product Manager' or 'Product').
 Make it as detailed as necessary.

-## Design/IA (optional showing boilerplate)
+## Design/IA (optional)

 Refer to the following Figma Screens for anything relating to design or IA.